Now.js Framework Documentation

 </main>

-function initFormLoad(element, data) {
+function initFormLoad(element, context) {

 // element: DOM element with data-on-load

-console.log('Init section', element, data);
+console.log('Init section', element, context.state, context.data);

 // Optional cleanup